 Originally published by Amanda Sheppard.
-Last updated by Nicole Hurip.
+Last updated by Nicole Hurip and Tommy Yu.

 We all want to get away from the hustle and bustle of the workweek, but sometimes, it’s just not possible to get out of town.
 Fear not!
-We’ve rounded up the best hotels in Hong Kong, where you can kick back on a luxurious staycation, as well as cool off after a long day in a pool.
+We’ve rounded up the best hotels in Hong Kong, where you can kick back on a luxurious staycation and cool off after a long day in a pool.

-Rosewood Hong Kong stands 65 storeys high, adding to an already vibrant skyline.
+Rosewood Hong Kong stands 65 storeys high, adding to an already vibrant skyline on the Kowloon side.
 It boasts 91 lavish suites and 322 spacious rooms, most of which offer a stunning view of the harbourfront.
-Guests in the hotel’s suites can benefit from personal butler service, as well as access to the exclusive Manor Club lounge, offering food, drink, and a dedicated games room.
+Guests in the suites can benefit from personal butler service, as well as access to the exclusive Manor Club lounge, offering food, drink, and a dedicated games room.
 And the best part?
-Rosewood’s 25-metre-long outdoor infinity pool allows guests to do their laps with our gorgeous Victoria Harbour as the backdrop.
+Its 25-metre-long outdoor infinity pool allows guests to do their laps with our gorgeous Victoria Harbour as the backdrop.